Salemmander/codepath-flashcards/README.md

 ## Notes

--   Learning how to use states was challenging at first
+-   Learning how to use states was challenging
--   Figuring out how to make the cards switch from question to answer was challening at first
+-   Figuring out how to make the cards switch from question to answer took the longest

 ## License